finishy1995/mongo-adapter/README.md

 # mongo-adapter

-A lightweight protocol adapter for MongoDB, written in Go.
+A lightweight, stateless protocol adapter and proxy for MongoDB, written in Go.
-Acts as a transparent proxy for MongoDB clients and tools, enabling features like traffic filtering, statistics, and custom protocol processing.
+Designed to act as a transparent proxy between MongoDB clients and servers, it enables features like traffic filtering, statistics collection, and custom command processing—all without modifying MongoDB itself or your managed MongoDB services.

+Key features:

+- **Stateless and highly scalable**: Deploy multiple mongo-adapter instances behind a load balancer for horizontal scaling and high availability.
+- **Offload operational tasks**: Move rate limiting, traffic monitoring, and audit logging from your MongoDB server to the proxy layer—improving security and reducing load on your primary database infrastructure.
+- **Protocol bridging for non-official SDKs**: Enable legacy or unofficial MongoDB clients that lack TLS/SSL support (such as some community drivers or SDKs) to connect securely to managed MongoDB services like Atlas.
+- **Powerful extension point**: Add advanced features or enforce policies without altering MongoDB source code or your cloud provider’s managed service.

+This makes mongo-adapter ideal for scenarios requiring flexible traffic management, security, and observability for MongoDB, with minimal operational risk and maximum deployment flexibility.

-## Features
+## Scenarios

-- **Transparent MongoDB proxy:** Connects MongoDB clients to your actual MongoDB service with no client-side changes.
-- **Protocol filtering:** Supports filtering or modifying MongoDB commands in real time.
-- **Traffic statistics:** Collects access and performance stats for audit or optimization.
-- **Compatible with MongoDB tools:** Works with Compass, mongosh, Studio 3T, and others.
-- **Written in Go:** Simple, fast, and easy to deploy.
+- [x] Solving application-side lack of TLS support, e.g., enabling Atlas usage for clients that do not support TLS
+- [ ] Bridging old or unofficial drivers to connect with newer versions of MongoDB (cross-version compatibility)
+- [ ] Cross-database support, e.g., executing SQL statements to operate on MongoDB
+- [ ] UDP and WebSocket protocol support, enabling direct MongoDB access in weak network or browser-based scenarios
+- [x] Cross-region and multi-availability-zone high availability deployment, supporting pseudo-multi-region read/write
+- [ ] Migration and synchronization: enable zero-downtime migrations with dual/multi-write strategies via proxy
+- [ ] Audit logging, rate limiting, and tracing (tracespan)

 ## Getting Started